chrisdarden/randomPhotoShower/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.4.

+This project will display a button to retrieve some photo randomly and display it right below the photo.
+This project will be done the Angular way making sure to use reusability in the codebase.
+This project should be simple.

+## START

+MAKE SURE YOU DO NVM USE 18 AND HAVE NODE 18 INSTALLED TO COMPILE

+nvm use 18
+npm start

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.